-Located in western Pennsylvania in the United States, the beautifully scenic and often undersold city of Pittsburgh is positioned at the confluence of three rivers, and the city has quite a number of bridges – more than 400, in fact.
-It's thanks to this that Pittsburgh is fondly called the 'City of Bridges'.
+Located in western Pennsylvania in the United States, the beautifully scenic and often undersold city of Pittsburgh is positioned at the confluence of three rivers.
+The city therefore has quite a number of bridges – more than 400, in fact, and it's thanks to this that Pittsburgh is often fondly referred to as the 'City of Bridges'.

 Pittsburgh also has dozens of higher education institutions, including Carnegie Mellon University and the University of Pittsburgh, both of which are industry leaders in research and development.